jackofdiamond5/BackpackTfApi/README.md

 // The returned Response object will contain all items in your inventory. var myInventory = bptfUser.GetOwnInventory();

-// Get an item's Asset Id
+// Get an item from your inventory
-var targetItem = InventoryHandler.GetItemAsset(myInventory, "Madame Dixie")
+// The returned InventoryItem object contains the item's Asset and Description models. var targetItem = bptfUser.GetItemFromInventory("Madame Dixie");

 // Create a new sell classified
 // The returned Response object will contain information on whether the classified was successfully created or not.